-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It can be difficult to make a diagnosis of arsenic poisoning because symptoms are so varied.
 If you have concerns about arsenic causing symptoms in yourself or a family member, talk to your doctor.

 There is no effective treatment for arsenic toxicity.
 There is increasing evidence that chelation therapy may benefit some people who were poisoned with arsenic.
-Chelation therapy involves putting a chemical, or
+Chelation therapy involves putting a chemical called a

 If chelation is not indicated or is ineffective, your treatment will be designed to help manage and control your symptoms.
 Treatment may include IV hydration, for example.